Jwink3101/parmapper/readme.md

 - The output generator chain is iterated pulling items through and then are yielded.
 - cleanup and close processes (if/when the input is exhausted)

+## Aside: Name Change

+I originally named the module `parmap.py` but it has been used before so I changed the top-level module to `parmapper.py` and the function is still `parmap` (with `parmapper=parmap` as a fallback).
+I *think* I corrected everything but I may have missed a few places